enz091218/WCSorteo/replit.md

 ✅ Loading screen with flag preloading
-✅ Group highlighting in both overlay and control panel ✅ Responsive mobile design (1 column on phones, 2 columns on tablets, 6 columns on desktop) ✅ Click-to-highlight country in bombo grid (golden background) ✅ Golden group headers when team is assigned
-✅ Real-time visual feedback for team assignments
+✅ Group highlighting in both overlay and control panel ✅ Responsive mobile design (1 column on phones, 2 columns on tablets, 6 columns on desktop) ✅ Click-to-highlight country in bombo grid (golden background, with toggle) ✅ Manual group highlighting with "Destacar/No destacado" buttons (one group at a time) ✅ Individual team deletion buttons (× button next to each team) ✅ Real-time visual feedback for team assignments and highlighting

 ## Design Specifications